-Do you get fed up of asking your child to do things and it often results in many daily power struggles!
-Did you know that on average a child may hear up to 17 commands an hour ( Carolyn Webster Stratton, The Incredible Years) and in families where there more
+Do you get fed up with asking your child to do things and it often results in many daily power struggles!
+Did you know that on average a child may hear up to 17 commands an hour ( Carolyn Webster Stratton, The Incredible Years), and in families where there more

 Common Pitfalls of saying “No”, and “Don’t” all the time

 1. You might not be aware that “NO” and “DON’T” words are confusing for children.
 Children

 What does mummy/daddy not want me to do?

 How does she/ he want to do it instead?Be Clear, what do you want them to do!

 2. Constantly saying “NO” can be discouraging, especially if this is going to rise to 40 an hour.
 Reduce the number of commands, focus on the top three and work at one at a time.
 If you don’t, you are at risk of shame response, your child may start to feel as if they are ” bad” and you are probably going to feel guilty too.
 I know every parent wants their child to have an empowered perception of their sense of self.

 Positive Words to avoid Power Struggles

 Although we can’t eradicate the use of “NO”, “STOP” or “DON’T” Using ” DO” commands will be more instructive and ultimately more encouraging.
 You may have to practice a little bit but as you do, it will get easier.